amadarecreature/SasakiApplication/readme.md

 ## Description

-This application is written by Typescript.
+This application is written by TypeScript.

 ## Features